jeringeogy/starter-hugo-academic/content/publication/Photonics_2023/index.md

 beam.
 The unit cell used in this study is composed of coupled rectangular dielectric resonators with polysilicon as the dielectric material.
-Numerical simulations were conducted using COMSOL multiphysics to demonstrate the effectiveness of this approach
+Numerical simulations were conducted using COMSOL multiphysics to demonstrate the effectiveness of this approach.
 draft: false
 featured: false
 image: